idugalic/digital-restaurant/README.md

 Returns a map where the key is the segment identifier, and the value is the event processing status.
 Based on this status we can determine whether the Processor is caught up and/or is replaying.
 This can be used for Blue-Green deployment.
-You don't want to send queries to 'view model' if processor is not caught up and/or is replaying.
+You don't want to send queries to 'query model' if processor is not caught up and/or is replaying.

 ```
 curl http://localhost:8080/api/administration/eventprocessors/{EVENT PROCESSOR NAME}/status